gianluparri03/ruffini/docs/tutorial/part_one.rst

 >>> -5*y
 -5y

 Uhm, yea... f-funny... uhm... what could we do next?
-Oh, yes, we can do operations with them!
+We can do operations with them:

 >>> (3*x) + (5*x) # Sum!
 8x